-2023 Highlights
+2024 Highlights

-Throughout 2023, the Board was actively engaged in oversight of the senior and executive management succession planning process.
-The Board spent considerable time discussing management's plans to foster a deep talent bench and oversee the implementation of its plan for leadership succession, including the upcoming transition of the current Executive Chairman, Gale E. Klappa, to the role of Non-Executive Chairman following the 2024 annual meeting of stockholders.
+Throughout 2024, the Board was actively engaged in oversight of the senior and executive management succession planning process.
+Effective April 1, 2024, Michael Hooper was hired as President of our Wisconsin utilities.
+In addition, effective January 1, 2025, Maria Bocanegra was hired as President of our Illinois utilities.
+The Board spent considerable time discussing management's plans to foster a deep talent bench and oversee the implementation of its plan for leadership succession.
+Additionally, the Board completed the transition of Gale E. Klappa from the role of Executive Chairman to Non-Executive Chairman following the 2024 annual meeting of stockholders.